A toxic behavior doesn’t necessarily come from a toxic person.

 Each of the cases is very unhealthy and can be damaging in a lot of aspects for the affected partner.
 It is unhealthy, it is toxic as long as such behavior continues in the relationship.

-This one correlates to dominance and control.
-It’s about one (or both) partners wanting the other to depend on them.
-Whether it is about their joy, happiness, emotional well-being, and so on:
+This correlates to dominance and control.
+It’s about one (or both) of the partners wanting the other to depend on them.
+Whether it is about their joy, happiness, or emotional well-being.

-- One of the partners can’t stand the fact that the other is enjoying something without them.
+- Your partner can’t stand the fact that you’re enjoying something without them;

 - A toxic partner finds direct, or indirect ways to say “You need me, you can’t do this or that without me.
 You’re incapable of it.”